stephantabor/fe-tech-assessment/README.md

 ## Output

-Your output for this assessment should be code committed to the git bundle provided to you where you found this readme
+Your output for this assessment should be code committed to a fork of this repo, just send us the link to your repo when you are done working on it.